 Not to be outdone, Harold put together a fighting force of his own, adding to it as they marched north from London.
 The Saxon force covered the 185 miles from London to Yorkshire in just four days, taking Harald's forces by complete surprise.
 The result was the route that was the Battle of Stamford Bridge, which resulted in the decimation of the invasion force, including its leaders, Harald and Tostig.

-The victorious Saxons had little time to rest, however, because three days after their triumph, they received that William and a large force of Normans had landed in the south.
+The victorious Saxons had little time to rest, however, because three days after their triumph, they received word that William and a large force of Normans had landed in the south.

 William had been making noises about invading England all year, and Harold had bulked up the defenses in the south, awaiting an invasion.
 But William took his time, for a variety of reasons, including weather and supply chains, finally putting ashore in late September.